What is Defamation

 Defamation Per Se

-Another subset of defamation is known as defamation per se, which is divided into slander per se and libel per se.
-Defamation per se, whether spoken or written, is limited to four categories of false statements that either (1) accuse a person of committing a serious crime; (2) injure or damage a person’s business, trade, or profession; (3) allege that a person has a loathsome disease (such as Herpes or AIDS); or (4) imputes unchastity.
+Another subset of defamation is known as defamation “per se”, or “by itself”, which is divided into slander per se and libel per se.
+Defamation per se, whether spoken or written, is limited to four categories of false statements that either (1) accuse a person of committing a serious crime; (2) injure or damage a person’s business, trade, or profession; (3) allege that a person has a loathsome disease (such as syphilis or AIDS); or (4) imputes unchastity.
 Where a statement qualifies as defamation per se, the law presumes that damages will result, avoiding the necessity of proving them separately.
 As with any claim for defamation, a lawsuit based on slander or libel per se is defeated by a showing that the published statements are substantially true.